Project-alphaa/Motobox/README.md

 [![](https://img.shields.io/badge/Discord-6a6a6a?style=for-the-badge&labelColor=272727&logo=discord)](https://discord.gg/rtEGCzbZym)

 ### **📘 Description**
-A driving simulator where you can customize your vehicles with a variety of wheels and engines.
-The mod adds more than three vehicles, including powered vehicles and a useful trailer for practical use.
-You can explore, transport, and race with these vehicles.
-Modify each vehicle with unique engines and wheels to adjust their speed and adaptability to different terrains.
-This mod also supports controllers with MidnightControls, allowing you to drive the vehicles using a controller.
+Experience a driving simulator where you can fully customize your vehicles, including powered options and a useful trailer, with a range of wheels and engines for practical use.
+Explore, transport, and race with these vehicles, each modifiable to enhance speed and adaptability to various terrains.
+This mod also supports controllers via MidnightControls, allowing you to drive with ease using a controller.

 **Note:** This is a fork of [Automobility](https://modrinth.com/mod/automobility) with our own spin on things, we had permission to do it.